imagekitio/docs-keep-a-changelog/features/image-transformations/resize-crop-and-other-transformations.md

 Used to specify whether the output image (if in JPEG or PNG) must be compressed losslessly.
 In lossless compression, the output file size is larger than the regular lossy compression.
 However, the perceived image quality can be higher in certain cases, especially for computer-generated graphics.
 Using lossless compression for photographs is not recommended.\
 \
 **Possible Values**- `true`  and `false` \
 \
 [https://ik.imagekit.io/demo/tr:w-500,h-361,lo-true/medium\_cafe\_B1iTdD0C.jpg](https://ik.imagekit.io/demo/tr:w-500,h-361,lo-true/medium\_cafe\_B1iTdD0C.jpg)

 ### Trim edges - (t)

 Useful with images that have a solid or nearly solid background with the object in the center.
-This parameter trims the background from the image, leaving only the central object in the output image.&#x20;
+This parameter trims the background from the image, leaving only the central object in the output image.

 Usage - `t-true|Number`\
 \
 **Possible Values** include `true`  and integer values between `1`  and `99` that specify the threshold level for considering a particular pixel as "background".

 {% tabs %}
 {% tab title="Trim true" %}